 ConvertKit is a bit of a different tool as they primarily target bloggers and digital marketers – they describe themselves as ‘Email marketing for creators’.
 If you ask me, this is more marketing hype.

 So (I assume) they target solo-preneurs or really small teams, that’s why it shocks me to see that their prices are among the highest in the industry.
 In other words, tools like ActiveCampaign or GetResponse (to us ‘The Ivy League’ of email marketing) are cheaper than ConvertKit.

 Now that they have a free plan (which they didn’t always have), you can at least test out and benefit from many of their features with no added cost to your business until you go over the 1K mark.
 I also recommend you check out these free alternatives – most of these will be cheaper even when you move onto a paid plan.

 Any confirmed email address added to ConvertKit will count towards your subscriber limit.
 They don’t count bounced contacts towards your limit, so you won’t be paying for subscribers that don’t receive your emails.

 Yes, though they only recently launched it.
-It allows for up to 1,000 subscribers, customizable domain setup and 30+ premium landing page templates.
+It allows for up to 1,000 subscribers, customizable domain setup and unlimited landing pages.

 On the paid plan you’ll access features like reporting, visual automation funnels, automated email sequences and will be able to migrate for free from another tool.